Hiking Cone's Dike Trail at Payne's Prairie State Preserve

 Plants and Animals Galore!

-On my July trip, I came upon Florida cracker horses roaming wild on the trail.
+On my July trip, I came upon Florida Cracker Horses roaming wild on the trail.
 I also found a rather irritable alligator.
 Since it blocked the trail, it’s easy to see why pets are not allowed here.
 The prairie views are breathtaking with portions of the horizon painted white by multitudes of blooming, American lotus.
 Frequently, the wet marshland comes right to the trail on either side.
 This could make for a short walk as the trail becomes flooded after rains.

 Birding, other animal, and flora opportunities abound including a greater variety of wildflowers than I have seen nearly anywhere.